 Weekly synchronous classes Tuesdays and Thursdays from 1:00pm to 2:30pm Pacific

 Building on successful experiences in marine conservation through a series of online lectures and talks, this class is designed to provide students the exposure to different perspectives and methodologies applied to the conservation of marine environments in British Columbia.
 Selected guest speakers will provide students with opportunities for real-world experience of local culture, tradition and history, local and community-led conservation initiatives, and marine protected areas.

-Weekly synchronous classes Mondays and Wednesdays from 3:00pm to 4:30pm Pacific
+Weekly synchronous class Fridays from 10:00am to 1:00pm Pacific

 HGSE 361 - Fisheries Co-Management of the North Pacific Coast

 Weekly synchronous classes Tuesdays and Thursdays from 9:30am to 11:00am Pacific

 Over the last two decades there has been a shift in the governance and management structures of fisheries that has given way to a broader approach that recognizes the participation of marine resource users, whether it be cultural, commercial or recreational, in shared decision-making.
 Through this process, co-management is now understood as involving the people closest to the resource in the design, implementation, and monitoring of management measures.
 Marine resource users are now empowered to become active members of the management group, with rights and responsibilities, by working in partnership with governments.